 “The divisional structure allows us to treat women more holistically and encourages cross-collaboration among programs,” said Amy Gagliardi, MD, medical director for the Gunderson Outpatient Program.
 Gagliardi noted that her program, which typically treats women ages 18 to 30 with borderline personality disorder, offers treatment for women who are reentering the workforce, going to college or working in the community but still need intensive treatment and support as they rebuild their lives.

-As the medical director for the Hill Center for Women, a program for women with histories of trauma and related disorders, Milissa Kaufman, MD, PhD, is using opportunities afforded by the division to not only advance clinical care but to conduct research into the neurobiological basis of dissociation in women with trauma-spectrum disorders.
+As the medical director for the Hill Center, a program for adults with histories of trauma and related disorders, Milissa Kaufman, MD, PhD, is using opportunities afforded by the division to not only advance clinical care but to conduct research into the neurobiological basis of dissociation in women with trauma-spectrum disorders.

 “The overall goal of my research is to identify the biological mechanisms of dissociation in two related but distinct clinical syndromes: post-traumatic stress disorder and dissociative identity disorder, and to explore possible biomarkers using genetics and neuroimaging that might help predict patterns of risk and resilience in clinical populations exposed to trauma,” said Kaufman.